sign-language-processing/sign-language-processing.github.io/src/index.md

 So far, the computer vision community has mainly led the SLP research to focus on processing the visual features in signed language videos.
 As a result, current SLP methods do not fully address the linguistic complexity of signed languages.
-We survey common SLP tasks and current methods' limitations by drawing on signed languages' linguistic theories.
+We survey common SLP tasks and current methods' limitations, drawing on signed languages' linguistic theories.

 ### Sign Language Detection

-Sign language detection [@detection:borg2019sign;@detection:moryossef2020real] is the binary classification task to determine whether a signed language is being used or not in a given video frame.
+Sign language detection [@detection:borg2019sign;@detection:moryossef2020real] is the binary classification task to determine whether a signed language is being used in a given video frame.
 A similar task in spoken languages is voice activity detection (VAD) [@sohn1999statistical;@ramirez2004efficient], the detection of when a human voice is used in an audio signal.
 However, as VAD methods often rely on speech-specific representations such as spectrograms, they are not necessarily applicable to videos.